Middlesex (novel): Ethnic identity

 When Lefty and Desdemona are forced to immigrate to the United States, they have different mindsets.
 Whereas Lefty embraces his new country's customs, Desdemona is adamant that she will follow her old country's ways.
 For example, she is angered that her "immigrant hair" is chopped off because she does not want to "look like an Amerikanidha" and decides to regrow her hair immediately.
 Lefty attempts to assimilate into American culture by zealously learning English.
 Lina, the cousin of Lefty and Desdemona, is the paragon of immigrant integration.
 Cal noted: "In the five years since leaving Turkey, Sourmelina had managed to erase just about everything identifiably Greek about her."

 Cal's father, Milton, and his friends and family cherish their Sunday gatherings.
 They debate and tell stories to each other, attempting to regain their ethnic roots.
 A "contrarian", Milton enjoys debating Richard Nixon and Henry Kissinger and lamenting the steep cost of church candles.
 Eugenides repeatedly returns to the gathering prior to Cal's conception, to "manufacture a psychology that drives his narration".
 As the immigrants attempt to maintain their identity, the stage is set for Cal's writing even before he is conceived.

 Middlesex delves into the schism and reconciling of two opposites by contrasting the experiences and opinions of males and females; Greek Americans and White Anglo-Saxon Protestants; Greeks and Turks; and African Americans and White Americans.
-Critic Raoul Eshelman noted that despite these conflicts, the narrator is able to achieve "ethnic reconciliation" when he moves to Berlin and lives with the Turks, people who had murdered his forebears in the early 20th century and who had indirectly allowed his grandparents to consummate their incestuous relationship.
+Critic Raoul Eshelman noted that despite these conflicts, the narrator is able to achieve "ethnic reconciliation" when he moves to Berlin and lives with the Turks, who had murdered his forebears in the early 20th century and who had indirectly enabled his grandparents to consummate their incestuous relationship.
 Alkarim Jivani opined on BBC Television's current affairs broadcast Newsnight that "[o]nly a child of the Diaspora can do that, because we stand on the threshold of two rooms."
 The novel also demonstrates that love and family are vital not only to people with unambiguous genders, but also hermaphrodites.